dakotaw/heatmap_spoofer/output.md

-## Good Boys
+## Square Hammer

-"Good Boys" is a song by the American band Blondie.
-Released in 2003, it was the only single to be released from their eighth studio album The Curse of Blondie.
-The single peaked at number 12 in the UK and was the final single from the band for eight years.
+Square Hammer is a song by the Swedish heavy metal band Ghost, The track was released as the lead single from the group's second studio EP Popestar.
+The song peaked at #1 on the Billboard Mainstream Rock chart in January 2017, making the band the first Swedish band to top the chart. .
-The single was released as part of a two-CD set and on vinyl.
-CD 1 features live versions of "Maria" and "Rapture", plus the video for "Good Boys" directed by Jonas Åkerlund.
-CD 2 featured a remix by Giorgio Moroder.
-The 12-inch vinyl featured remixes by Giorgio Moroder, Return To New York, and Scissor Sisters.
-The Australian single release coincided with the band's 2003 tour of the country, peaking at number 37 and becoming their first top 40 hit there as a group since "Island of Lost Souls" in 1982.